Get Free Seats (Applicable on all courses)

 Course Overview

+The optimisation of process plants requires effective management of maintenance operations and equipment, along with plant reliability and durability.
+What is plant Optimisation?
 The vital aspects of process plant optimisation are related to system energy management and the reduction of energy consumption.
 Many industrial processes and systems currently offer significant potentials for savings.
 However, bringing significant process changes such as modern controls and newer technologies can also enhance the opportunities for plant optimisation.

-This Zoe course will discuss the importance of monitoring and adjusting process plant operations.
-You will learn to do this in a way that sustains optimum levels of efficiency.
-This is done while maintaining safe and reliable operational procedures.
+What is the meaning of debottlenecking?
+Why is this “Process Plant Optimisation, Revamping and Debottlenecking” training program crucial for effective process plant management?
+The main aim of a revamp is to improve basic parameters like volume or processing efficiency.
+Revamping and debottlenecking require flexibility in planning and proficiency in the right engineering gear.
 This Zoe training course will provide you with a comprehensive view of the process of how to optimise offsite plant operations including design, storage facilities, and inventory management, understand utility management, and expand your knowledge on optimisation, revamping, and debottlenecking process plants.

 Course Objectives